-Scientific investigations involving laboratory testing and collecting information from other sources A few suggested Projects.
+Scientific investigations involving laboratory testing and collecting information from other sources.

+A few suggested Projects

-- Study of the presence of oxalate ions in guava fruit at different stages of ripening. - Study of quantity of casein present in different samples of milk. - Preparation of soybean milk and its comparison with the natural milk with respect to curd formation, effect of temperature, etc. - Study of the effect of Potassium Bisulphate as food preservative under various conditions (temperature, concentration, time, etc.) - Study of digestion of starch by salivary amylase and effect of pH and temperature on it. - Comparative study of the rate of fermentation of following materials: wheat flour, gram flour, potato juice, carrot juice, etc. - Extraction of essential oils present in Saunf (aniseed), Ajwain (carum), Illaichi (cardamom). - Study of common food adulterants in fat, oil, butter, sugar, turmeric power, chilli powder and pepper.
+- a) Study of the presence of oxalate ions in guava fruit at different stages of ripening. - b) Study of quantity of casein present in different samples of milk. - Preparation of soybean milk and its comparison with the natural milk with respect to curd formation, effect of temperature, etc. - d) Study of the effect of Potassium Bisulphate as food preservative under various conditions (temperature, concentration, time, etc.) - e) Study of digestion of starch by salivary amylase and effect of pH and temperature on it.

+- f) Comparative study of the rate of fermentation of following materials: wheat flour, gram flour, potato juice, carrot juice, etc. - g) Extraction of essential oils present in Saunf (aniseed), Ajwain (carom), Illaichi (cardamom). - Study of common food adulterants in fat, oil, butter, sugar, turmeric power, chili powder and pepper.

 Note: Any other investigatory project, which involves about 10 periods of work, can be chosen with the approval of the teacher.

-- 1. Chemistry Part -I, Class-XII, Published by NCERT. - 2.
-Chemistry Part -II, Class-XII, Published by NCERT.
+- Chemistry Part I, Class-XII, Published by NCERT. - Chemistry Part II, Class-XII, Published by NCERT. - Manual of Microscale Chemistry laboratory kit.